How to Rock Your Teaching Interview and Get an Offer

 Some examples of creative ways people have successfully beaten their interview nerves are below.
 Use these as a starting point to come up with your own confidence-boosting strategy:

-• Go on LinkedIn and view the profiles of who you’ll be interviewed by.
+- Go on LinkedIn, and view the profiles of whom you’ll be interviewed by.
 This can help humanize them, reduce your anxiety, and find things you may have in common — like an alma mater or membership in a professional organization.

 Teacher Interview Tip #6: Own a Mistake

 In an interview setting, when nerves are running high and the pressure is on, many people will make a mistake.
-You might get tongue-tied, be unable to recall a time when you used differentiation, or mix up Piaget and Vygotsky when talking about the Zone of Proximal Development.
+For example:

 If you get asked a question you just don’t know the answer to, don’t guess or try to talk around the question.
 Instead, be honest while framing your mistake in a positive light.